-Some background on federal employees and Medicare benefits will be helpful for this discussion.
+Some background information on federal employees and Medicare benefits will be helpful to the discussion.

 With this background information, here are some common questions concerning Medicare enrollment for federal employees who continue to work in federal service past age 65.

 Does OPM Require Federal Employees and Annuitants to Enroll in Medicare Once They Become Age 65?